hackpurrin/jackpurrin.me/README.md

 You can request games, other sites, a program you want me to make, or just really anything!
 Go ahead, request something!

 ## Blocked? 🚫
 If my website is blocked, I have another website.
 You can head to [jackpurrin.rf.gd](https://jackpurrin.rf.gd).
-This is an ok alternative, but this other site has a big warning, and won't be updated as often.
+This is an ok alternative but it won't be updated as often.
 It will get updated to my main site evantually, or I can find a workaround to figure out how to link this repostitory to an unblocked domain of this site.
 But for now, it'll do.

 ## Need more info ❓
 It's all on my website!
 You can also find contact links on my wesbite if you need even more info!